OrMullerHahitti/Belief-Propagation-Simulator/docs/index.rst

    (``FGBuilder`` → engine → simulator).
 2. :doc:`user_guide` dives into each layer in detail—from agents up through analyzer tooling—highlighting when to rely on helpers versus manual wiring.
+3. :doc:`howto_snapshots` provides a comprehensive guide to capturing, analyzing, and visualizing algorithm state at each iteration—essential for debugging and validating convergence.
-3. :doc:`handbook/index` covers operational practices, deployments, and deeper troubleshooting once you're running larger studies.
+4. :doc:`handbook/index` covers operational practices, deployments, and deeper troubleshooting once you're running larger studies.

 .. toctree::